inkandfeet/inkmail/README.md

 - Active, ❤️-based feedback baked in.
 Know what emails your readers _loved_.

 Human Replies
-- See replies and reply from the web interface.
+- See replies and write back from the web interface.
 No more inbox floods.
-- Have context when you reply - see all conversations with this person, and if they've made purchases from you.
+- Have context when you reply - see all conversations you've had with the person, and if they've made purchases from you.

 Securely Integrated
 - Can securely receive and store information about user purchases and context from other systems (Stripe, Inkshop, etc).